 Glacier Basin Trail is a 8.4 mile moderately trafficked out and back trail located near Paradise Inn, Washington that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 A steadily up-hill climb below Rainier's amazing glaciers that starts from White River campground.